aykutbulut/CGL-CONIC/README.md

 * Conic mixed-integer rounding cuts by Atamturk and Narayanan, see [related paper][Atamturk and Narayanan 2008]
 * Outer approximation cuts, related paper to be published soon.
-* IPM cuts, related paper to be published soon.
+* Interior Point Method (IPM) approximation cuts, related paper to be published soon.

 Cut procedures that are considered for implementation.